 Puppy chow can last a week sealed in an airtight container, though I’m willing to bet it won’t make it more than a few days.
 I had to hide mine from peckish kids and husband when I made it a few days in advance.

 How do you make 4th of July Puppy Chow?

-Pour 1 1/2 cups confectioners sugar into a large ziptop bag along with the cocoa powder.
+Pour 1 1/2 cups confectioners sugar into a large ziptop bag along with 1 tablespoon of cocoa powder.
 The cocoa powder is not traditionally part of the puppy chow recipe, but I think it cuts the extreme sweetness of the confectioners sugar in a good way (and more chocolate is never a bad idea!).
 Add coated cereal and shake until well coated.
 You may need to add a little more confectioners sugar to cover everything.

 Spread onto cookie sheet in a single layer to cool.

 When cool, put into a large bowl and gently stir in 2 cups of pretzels and 2 cups of M&Ms. The pretzels and M&Ms aren’t traditionally part of the recipe, but I love the savory/sweet combination they make.
 That’s it!
 Serve and watch your guests devour this in minutes.

 If you’re looking for another sweet dessert that is easily customized to whatever holiday you want, check out my Butter Cookie Cutouts.
 Frost and sprinkle however you like!

 And, you might also enjoy some of my other summer dessert recipes, showcasing the best of summer fruit: